ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ML.md

 The algorithms that we use have already been constructed to be of general use and to be able to learn, it is up to us to tach them wrong from right.

 There are many different machine learning algorithms, many classes of machine learning, and different ways to train an ML.
-The art of machine learning, of being a good data scientist, is to be able to take a given data set and desired outcome and select and train an appropriate algorirthm.
+The art of machine learning, of being a good data scientist, is to be able to take a given data set and desired outcome and select and train an appropriate algorithm.
 In reality there is no super magic to this and we engage in a little bit of 'try many things and choose the best'.

 The normal machine learning workflow is as follows: